EloiStree/2025_03_11_IntegerLobbyFacade/README.md

-# 2025_03_11_IntegerCloudVarFacade
+# Integer Lobby Facade

-Scratch Cloud Variables are a great concept.
+Scratch Cloud Variables are a great concept in Scratch.
 They allow a hosted server to share integers between game clients, regardless of the underlying technology.
 This tool serves as an abstraction layer for sending and receiving integers.

-(Without storing a name label here.)
+It allows to easily make some type of unprotected multiplayer game.

-If you send a integer, all the clients connected will received the integer.
+If you send a integer, all the clients connected are going to received the integer.

 I have a WebSocket server that enables integer sharing between game clients.
 However, I could also use Mirror, Unity Network, or WebTransport.